AswathyRadha100/Fraud_Detection_In_Healthcare/Source/README.md

 ## **Takeaways and Conclusions**
-In conclusion, our analysis has unveiled essential insights into healthcare provider fraud .
+In conclusion, we are able to predict provider fraud for both inpatient and outpatient claims.
+Our analysis has unveiled essential insights into healthcare provider fraud.
 The adoption of a data-driven approach not only ensures more precise quality assessments but also empowers medicare with data-backed decisions.
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------